INTRODUCTION

 "So if the Son sets you free, you will be truly free."
 (Jn 8:36)

-The constituent power given by Jesus Christ is the spirit of truth (Jn 14:17) (Jn 15:26) (Jn 16:13) in an ethical community (Tekst)/(AA VI:98).
+The constituent power given by Jesus Christ is both the spirit of truth (Jn 14:17) (Jn 15:26) (Jn 16:13) and the sovereign power in a sovereign republic.

 Reason

-Every human being lives in both nature and freedom.
+Homo sapiens live in both nature and freedom.

 Kant writes: